JeevanJoshi4434/2261286/readme.md

 `npm install`

 ### start frontend + backend
-simply fo to `shortenurl` and enter following command:
+simply go to `shortenurl` and enter following command:
 `npm run start` or `npm run dev` it will run the both server and frontend